What is the Textbook Success Program?

 When does the Textbook Success Program begin?

-We understand that the school year is busy for faculty and administrators so start dates and schedules are flexible.
+Typically, we run three cohorts a year beginning in February, May, and October.
+However, we understand that the school year is busy for faculty and administrators so start dates and schedules are flexible.
 To schedule your start date, we will work together with you and the other members of your cohort.

 Why is this a paid program?